-Ordo ministerii iuxta ritum ecclesiae Maronitarum (Montefiascone 1699), 91

-Three Syriac books (one of them in Garshuni) appear from the press of the diocesan seminary of Montefiascone (in Viterbo in central Italy) in 1699.xxx Much obscurity surrounds these rare and little-known books.xxxi What is certain is that their printing was the project of a Maronite priest Michael Metoscita (Maţūshāyā) from Cyprus who came to Italy in c.
+Ordo ministerii iuxta ritum ecclesiae Maronitarum (Montefiascone 1699), 91^{xxx} Three Syriac books (one of them in Garshuni) appear from the press of the diocesan seminary of Montefiascone (in Viterbo in central Italy) in 1699. xxxi Much obscurity surrounds these rare and little-known books.
+XXXII What is certain is that their printing was the project of a Maronite priest Michael Metoscita (Maṭūshāyā) from Cyprus who came to Italy in c.
 1695 with two fellow Maronites and a plan to print books for their church.
 The plan seems to have aimed ultimately at establishing a press in Lebanon, but in the meantime printing was to be done at the press of Cardinal Marc Antonio Barbarigo, since 1687 bishop of Montefiascone.
-This Cardinal Barbarigo, a younger relative of Gregorio, bishop of Padua, evidently had some of the same ambition to print in oriental, or at least biblical, languages, for his seminarians.^{xxxii} The business arrangements for the Maronite project, which soon came to involve the more eminent Maronite Butros Mubarak, and which landed Metoscita in debt, remain hard to make out.
+This Cardinal Barbarigo, a younger relative of Gregorio, bishop of Padua, evidently had some of the same ambition to print in oriental, or at least biblical, languages, for his seminarians.
+XXXIII The business arrangements for the Maronite project, which soon came to involve the more eminent Maronite Butros Mubarak, and which landed Metoscita in debt, remain hard to make out.
 Typographically, however, the story is clearer.
-All three books show a single Syriac type in one size, and this was the work of the Venetian cutter Lorenzo Cecchini (or an assistant^{xxxiii}), then in Florence, supervised by Metoscita, around the year 1698.^{xxxiv}
+All three books show a single Syriac type in one size, and this was the work of the Venetian cutter Lorenzo Cecchini (or an assistant^{xxxiv}), then in Florence, supervised by Metoscita, around the year 1698. xxxv

-The type resembles the serto, by then familiar, of the Propaganda, our W13; but the letters are minutely different, there is thorough left-reduction (except for het), and the stroke is slightly bolder.
+The type resembles the serto, by then familiar, of the Propaganda, our W13; but the letters are minutely different.
+There is thorough left-reduction (except for het), and the stroke is slightly bolder.
 Points are on separate lines above and below, and as in the earliest form of W13 these include the dots on dalat and resh, which are accordingly sometimes wide of the letters.
-The type appears to be cast on 12 points, with the points on $6\frac{1}{2}$.
+The type appears to be cast on 12 points, with the points on 61⁄2.
 The look of the Syriac on the page is superior to that of the Propaganda type, perhaps because the letters are better designed and the matrices better dressed, but most noticeably because the text is more tightly spaced with few of the kashideh-s that often weaken the appearance of type W13 in print.

-The Syriac type did not belong to the Seminary and it is not in their inventory of 1713.
-Punches and matrices (and other equipment for a press) are next, and last, heard of in Metoscita's possession on Malta where he moved about 1700.
-Their complicated story cannot be followed here, except to record that the matrices disappeared, or perished in their conditions of storage, sometime before 1730 at the time of Metoscita's death when the Propaganda Fide failed in an attempt to recover them.^{xxxv}
+The Syriac type cannot ever have belonged to the Seminary and it is not in their inventory of 1713.
+Punches and matrices (and other equipment for a press) are next heard of in Metoscita's possession on Malta to where he removed about 1700.
+Their subsequent story need not be followed here, except to record that the matrices disappeared, or perished in the conditions of their storage, sometime before 1730 at the time of Metoscita's death when the Propaganda Fide failed in an attempt to recover them.